 - Submits proof of Annual Financial Review (Audit) via the Compliance tab in MemberHub by November 1st

-Only PTA/PTSA/Councils in good standing are eligible to receive mailings and support from Wisconsin PTA, participate in PTA programs including Reflections, and qualify for awards, grants, and scholarships or in National PTA programs or grants.
+Only PTA/PTSA/Councils in good standing are eligible to participate in Wisconsin PTA programs including Reflections, and qualify for awards, grants, and scholarships or in National PTA programs or grants.

 Units Not in Good Standing